hwheeler01/hwheeler01.github.io/about.md

 Here are the questions I generally ask students who are interested in working in my lab:

 - What interests you about human genetics?
 - Is there a particular complex trait that interests you?
+Why?
 - What are your future career goals and how will research on complex trait genetics help you attain these goals?
-- What are your goals and expectations about research in my lab?
 - What is your computer programming experience?
+What programming languages have you used?
 - What previous experience do you have working in a lab or doing research?
 - What courses have you taken in biology, statistics and computer science?
 - How much time can you commit to working in the lab during the academic and summer months?

-**Contact me to set up a meeting at [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu)**
+**If you are interested in potentially joining our lab, send answers to the above questions to [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu)**